 - If the cohort group did not meet or exceed the goals, the State Board would be required to deem the school district as not meeting at-risk improvement requirements on the district's at-risk student achievement report published on the State Board's website.
-This determination would remain until a new cohort group in the applicable starting grade level meets or exceeds the goals; - If the cohort group did not meet or exceed the goals in four years, the school district would have one more year to evaluate that cohort group's progress; - If one cohort group fails to meet or exceed the goals, the school district would not be entitled to receive the full amount of state aid attributable to the at-risk and high-density at-risk weightings.
-Instead, the school district would receive half of the BASE aid increase plus the prior year's BASE aid amount for the at-risk and high-density at-risk weightings for funding purposes; and - If both cohort groups fail to meet or exceed the goals, the at-risk and high-density at-risk weightings would use the prior year's BASE aid amount for funding purposes.
+This determination would remain until a new cohort group in the applicable starting grade level meets or exceeds the goals; - If the cohort group did not meet or exceed the goals in four years, the school district would have one more year to evaluate that cohort group's progress;

+- If one cohort group fails to meet or exceed the goals at the end of the one additional school year, the school district would not be entitled to receive the full amount of state aid attributable to the at-risk and high-density at-risk weightings.
+Instead, the school district would receive half of the BASE aid increase plus the prior year's BASE aid amount for the at-risk and high-density at-risk weightings for funding purposes; and - If both cohort groups fail to meet or exceed the goals at the end of the one additional school year, the at-risk and high-density at-risk weightings would use the prior year's BASE aid amount for funding purposes.